-A plethora of devices have moved to the unified USB interface.
+A plethora of devices has moved to the unified USB interface.
 But, there are still some exceptions.
 No, I am not talking about the widely used Gigabit Ethernet port nor the VGA or HDMI port.
 I am talking about the PS2 mice and keyboard.
 Yes, USB keyboards and mice exist.
-They why the old brittle, and not fancy PS2 keyboards and mice still exist!
+Then why do the old brittle, and not fancy PS2 keyboards and mice still exist!
 Do they make any difference in everyday use circumstances!
 Which one should you go for!
 You can get answers to all your questions here.

 The way they work

 Without spending time overrating either USB or PS2, it is worth knowing how they actually function.
-If you are not an expert in making out some complicated technical jargon, I will explain everything in simple and day to day terms.
+If you are not an expert in making out some complicated technical jargon, I will explain everything in simple and day-to-day terms.

 The way USB keyboards and mice work

-USB is an interface, where data transfer can take place in both the directions.
+USB is an interface, where data transfer can take place in both directions.
 In USB keyboards and mice, the devices talk to the computer at certain intervals.
 The system asks for the state of keyboards and mice after a few Nano-seconds.
 The keyboards and mice then send relevant signals depending on the state.
 For example, if you are pressing a button, that will remain unregistered unless the system asks for the state of the keyboard.
 But processors today are very fast, and thus, there isn’t any noticeable lag.

 The way PS2 keyboards and mice work

 The PS2 is an interface, where the transfer takes place in a single direction.
 It takes place from the keyboard or mice to the system.
-Thus, once you press any key or use the mice, it trigger interrupts to the processor.
+Thus, once you press any key or use the mice, it trigger interrupts for the processor.
 Interrupts force the processor to register the actions of the mice and keyboard, keeping other activities apart.